tryrocket-cloud/tryrocket-cloud/applications/vaultwarden/README.md

 - create longhorn volume for postgres
 - create longhorn volume for vaultwarden
-- create static database cred role in vault
+- create a superuser password in vault for postgres database

 - create database user
 - create a new database with this new user and matching the creds in deployment